Travelling with pets

 Connections, transshipments and transits

 If you're connecting to another airline, you must comply with the airline's rules and regulations for pet travel.
 Get in touch with the airline for more details.
 Note that we do not accept pets from other airlines on all our flights.

 Import, export and transshipment of pets into, out of or through Singapore

-If you're importing, exporting of transshipping pets into, out of or via Singapore, apply for the relevant Agri-food & Veterinary Authority of Singapore (AVA) licenses.
-Transshipment, import permit of export permit fees will be payable to the AVA.
+If you're importing, exporting or transshipping pets into, out of or via Singapore, apply for the relevant Animal & Veterinary Service (AVS) licenses.
+Transshipment, import permit of export permit fees will be payable to the AVS.

-Transiting in SingaporeIf you're transiting in Singapore for over four hours, your pet will be transferred to the Changi animal & Plant Quarantine Station (CAPQ), in accordance with AVA's guidelines.
-A nominal fee will be payable to AVA for accommodating your pet there.
+Transiting in SingaporeIf you're transiting in Singapore for over four hours, your pet will be transferred to the Changi Animal & Plant Quarantine Station (CAPQ), in accordance with AVS's guidelines.
+A nominal fee will be payable to AVS for accommodating your pet there.

 If you’re travelling with a pet, your pet and its container are not counted as part of your free checked baggage allowance.
 They are considered additional baggage, and will incur additional baggage fees.
 Pre-paid and discounted rates will not be available for your pet’s carriage.

 For all flights, except those to and from the USA